BlueOwl777/Task-1-Signup-Form-with-Validation-and-Dashboard/README.md

 ```
 Or click **Code → Download ZIP** on the GitHub repo page and extract it.

-### 3. Move the project into XAMPP's htdocs folder
+### 3. Move the Source-App file into XAMPP's htdocs folder
 Copy the whole project folder into:
 - Windows: `C:\xampp\htdocs\`
 - Mac: `/Applications/XAMPP/xamppfiles/htdocs/`